jmks/gira/README.md

 ![](/screenshot.png?raw=true "Selection screen")

+## Configuration

+Configure with Environment Variables or a Configuration File.
+Note that the Environment values will override the Configuration File values.

-## Environment Variables
+### Environment Variables

-Currently requires the following environment variables to be set up:

 | Variable                | Value                                                                                                                 |
 | -------------           | -------------                                                                                                         |